 By: Shane Lambert

-#UP125443 is a Jane Doe that was recently added to the NamUs system.
+#UP125443 is a Jane Doe who was added to the NamUs system in July 2024.
 There is a big gap between the entry date and the date that this person was discovered.
 I did find some journalism coverage on the discovery of the body dating back to September 1989.

 She had a weight of 130 to 135 pounds and she was between 4'8" and 5'2".
 Using the upper estimates, she would be upper normal on a lot of BMI scales.
 She may have appeared slightly chubby in life if she was 5'2" and 135 pounds.